-LLCHD Reports Two More Deaths From COVID-19
+LLCHD reports two more deaths from COVID-19

 The vaccine is not yet available for the general public.
 As vaccine doses become available, those who are registered will be given an appointment to be vaccinated.
 Appointments for vaccinations are dependent on vaccine supply and are not related to the order in which people register.
 The registration is open to all County residents, but those who are in Phase1B – those age 65 and older and those with underlying medical conditions – are encouraged to register.

-The COVID-19 Risk Dial is at elevated orange, indicating a high risk of the virus spreading.
-Residents are advised to follow these recommendations to protect themselves and others:
+The COVID-19 Risk Dial is at mid-orange, indicating a high risk of the virus spreading.
+Residents are advised to avoid large gatherings.

-- Wear a face mask and stay at least six feet away when interacting with anyone from anyone outside of your household.

 - Visit RecoverLNK.com for information on how local businesses are taking precautions to protect employees and customers.